Maldives at the 1988 Summer Olympics

-Maldives competed in the Olympic Games from 17 September to 2 October 1988, for the first time at the 1988 Summer Olympics in Seoul, South Korea.
+The Maldives competed at the 1988 Summer Olympics in Seoul, South Korea, from 17 September to 2 October 1988.
+This marked their first time participating in the Olympic Games.
 Seven athletes competed in athletic events; Ismail Asif Waheed, Ahmed Shageef, Abdul Haji Abdul Latheef, Hussein Haleem Ibrahim Manik, Abdul Razzak Aboobakur and Mohamed Hanim in track and field.
-None of the athletes advanced past the first round in their events, and no Maldivian has won a medal in any events.
+None of the athletes advanced past the first round in their events, and no Maldivian has won a medal at the Olympics.
 Hussein Haleem bore the Maldives' flag during the parade of nations of the opening ceremony.

 Background

 The Maldives is an archipelagic country located in Southern Asia, situated in the Indian Ocean.
 Formerly a protectorate of the United Kingdom, it gained independence in 1965.
 The Maldives Olympic Committee was formed in 1985, and was recognized by the International Olympic Committee the same year.
 The Maldives have participated in every Summer Olympics since its debut in the 1988 Summer Olympics in Seoul.
 The highest number of Maldivians participating at any single Summer Games was seven at the 1988 Games and the 1992 Games in Barcelona, Spain.
 No Maldivian has ever won a medal at the Olympics.

 The 1988 Summer Olympics were held from 17 September to 2 October 1988.
 For the 1988 Summer Olympics, the Maldives sent a delegation of seven athletes.
 The Maldivian team at the 1988 Games featured seven track and field athletes.
 Sprinters Ismail Asif Waheed, Ahmed Shageef, Abdul Haji Abdul Latheef, Hussein Haleem Ibrahim Manik, Abdul Razzak Aboobakur and Mohamed Hanim competed in athletic events.
 Sprinter Hussein Haleem was the flagbearer for the Maldives during the parade of nations of the opening ceremony.